Research project assigned by the four main Dutch cities (2017-2018)

 It is plausible that a certain degree of transport poverty exists in European and American cities.
 For example, circumstances in a city like Rotterdam in the Netherlands are unfavorable.
 Poverty is a major cause of transport poverty, but transport poverty can, in turn, strengthen poverty, as it reduces work, development opportunities and social participation.
 In the Rotterdam case, an estimated 20% of the population is actually struggling with transport poverty.In addition to a weak economic position, poor health, low education and low literacy contribute to immobility.
 Furthermore, experienced and real insecurity, strong car-dependency, as well as complicated and expensive public transport play a negative role.
 The use of the bicycle can partly prevent transport poverty, but the limited range and the poor accessibility of the ‘cycle system’ for many represent a challenge for the fight against transport poverty.

 Transport poverty, also referred to as ‘transport disadvantage’, requires a place on the political agenda of cities and of rural regions.
 Unfortunately, in Europe and America, this is far from being the case.
 Scheduling of transport poverty should be subject of new research.The research (2017-2018) was carried out by Favas.net on behalf of the four main Dutch cities (G4) by Rob van der Bijl (Favas.net) in collaboration with Hugo van der Steenhoven (Hugocycling).
 Added researchers were Renée van der Bijl (Favas.net) and Irène Bavencoff (Ghent University).
-Favas.net is currently preparing publications on transport poverty.
-New research is also planned for 2019.Update by Favas.net: November 2018
+Favas.net and Hugocycling are currently preparing publications on transport poverty.
+New research is also planned for 2019.Update by Favas.net: December 2018